West Virginia’s Will Grier is a pro. He just happens to be in college.

 Experiences like that give Grier perspective — the attention he’s getting this season is nothing to his family.
 Their father argues that Nash and Hayes’s fame also gives Will a leg up: The family has practice selecting agents and handling career-defining decisions like the ones that await Grier after the season.

-Savvy though he is, Grier insists he isn’t focused on selling himself to the NFL in his last year in college.
+Grier insists he isn’t focused on selling himself to the NFL in his last year in college.
 His focus is on winning at West Virginia.

 “At the end of the day, the NFL teams should fall in love with me based on who I am as a person, what I can offer them and what this game means to me,” Grier said.
 “But that’s something that’s second right now to what I can do for this program, and that’s win football games.
 That’s my job right now.”